 Also, this is where the kids put all their school bags, supplies, coats and jackets, homework folders, etc.

 And, since it is currently the summer, I decided to transform this room into an organized, efficient mudroom.

-Materials List from Amazon for DIY Mudroom:
+Amazon for DIY Mudroom:

 Compound Miter Saw (use for cutting planks, corbels, wall trim, beadboard, etc.)

 drywall (they have different sizes at the hardware store)